ryan-neil/react-resources/practice/todo-list-local/README.md

     const [ items, setItems ] = useState(data);
     const [ newItem, setNewItem ] = useState('');

-    // handle checked
+    // update: handle checked functionality
     const handleChecked = (id) => {
-      const listItems = items.map((item) => item.id === id ? { ...item, checked: !item.checked } : item ); // update the object being checked
+      const updatedListItems = items.map((item) => item.id === id ? { ...item, checked: !item.checked } : item ); // update the object being checked
-      setItems(listItems); // update state with new checked state };
+      setItems(updatedListItems); // update state with new checked state };

-    // handle delete
+    // delete: handle delete functionality
     const handleDelete = (id) => {
-      const listItems = items.filter((item) => item.id !== id); // if the item id is equal to the id coming in ? then update the current item's checked status to the opposite of what it currently is : if it is not, return the item setItems(listItems); // update state to new filtered array };
+      const updatedListItems = items.filter((item) => item.id !== id); // if the item id is equal to the id coming in ? then update the current item's checked status to the opposite of what it currently is : if it is not, return the item setItems(updatedListItems); // update state to new filtered array };

-    // handle add new item
+    // create: handle create functionality
     const addItem = (item) => {
       const id = items.length ? items[items.length - 1].id + 1 : 1; // check if the items array has length ? if yes, set the item id to be one more than the last item : if not, set the id to 1
-      const myNewItem = { id: id, checked: false, item: item }; // create the new item object const listItems = [ ...items, myNewItem ]; // add new item to items array setItems(listItems); // update state to include new item in items array };
+      const myNewItem = { id: id, checked: false, item: item }; // create the new item object const updatedListItems = [ ...items, myNewItem ]; // add new item to items array setItems(updatedListItems); // update state to include new item in items array };

-    // handle submitting new item
+    // handle submitting new item functionality
     const handleSubmit = (e) => {
       e.preventDefault(); // prevent default browser reload
       addItem(newItem); // call addItem method into action with the new item